Cotylorhynchus: Cotylorhynchus romeri

 The type species Cotylorhynchus romeri is the best known species of the genus.
-It was erected in 1937 by J. Willis Stovall from the holotype OMNH 00637, consisting of the right side of a skull, an incomplete interclavicle, and the right and left manus, found in the red mudstones of the lower part of the Hennessey Formation, near the locality of Navina, Logan County, Oklahoma.
+It was erected in 1937 by J. Willis Stovall from the holotype OMNH 00637, consisting of the right side of a skull, an incomplete interclavicle, and the right and left manus, found in the red mudstones of the lower part of the Hennessey Formation, near the locality of Navina in Logan County, Oklahoma.
 The name of the species honors the American paleontologist Alfred Sherwood Romer.

-Shortly after the holotype's discovery, numerous specimens were found in some 20 sites surrounding the town of Norman, Cleveland County, also from the Hennessey Formation.
-Several fairly complete skeletons and many more fragmentary ones, totalize about 40 individuals.
+Shortly after the holotype's discovery, numerous specimens were found in some 20 sites surrounding the town of Norman in Cleveland County, Oklahoma, also from the Hennessey Formation.
+These finds include several fairly complete skeletons and many more fragmentary ones, totaling about 40 individuals.
 Specimens from the two regions are more or less contemporaneous and are only known within a 100 ft thick stratigraphic interval.
 In Navina, the holotype comes from a level about 200 ft above the base of the Hennessey Formation.
 The numerous specimens from the Norman area have been found in several layers located between 150 and 250 ft above the base of the formation.

-The holotype of C. romeri has 20 teeth in upper jaws (3 on the premaxilla and 17 on the maxilla) and 19 teeth in lower jaws.
+The holotype of C. romeri has 20 teeth in upper jaws (three on the premaxilla and 17 on the maxilla) and 19 teeth in lower jaws.
 C. romeri from the Norman region show a lower number of teeth.
 Four skulls where tooth counting was possible have 15 or 16 teeth in upper jaws.
 Some authors have thus considered that the holotype of C. romeri and the referred specimens from Norman represent two different species.
 However, the lack of specimens in the type locality (the holotype of C. romeri being the only known fossil there) and the number of teeth being the only difference with the Cotylorhynchus from Norman, it was decided to keep all these specimens in the same species.

-C. romeri is a large species that can exceed 3.60 m in length and 330 kg in weigh according to Romer and Price, or 4.50 m in length according to Stoval.
+C. romeri is a large species that can exceed 3.60 m in length and 330 kg in weight according to Romer and Price, or 4.50 m in length according to Stovall.
 Robert Reisz and colleagues have identified several cranial autapomorphies in this species.
 Cotylorhynchus romeri is distinguished by transversely broad postparietals that contact the supratemporals laterally, a large supratemporal that restricts contact between the parietal and postorbital, a stapes that has a short massive distal shaft and a ventral process that is braced against the quadrate ramus of the pterygoid, both vomers bearing three large teeth along the medial edge of the bone, the presence of teeth on the parasphenoid, and a surangular overlapping the posterodorsal tip of the dentary and excluding it from the coronoid eminence.
 However, Reisz and colleagues emphasize the fact that these autapomorphies are ambiguous because they are identified, with a few exceptions (a few bones of the palate), on parts of the skull still unknown in other species of the genus, thus limiting comparisons.